Trump's effort to overturn loss becomes 2022 GOP litmus test in key Senate races - KESQ

 When McCrory jumped in the race, Walker said that he was the “most conservative and pro-Trump” member of Congress from North Carolina, and noted that while McCrory had won his governor’s race in 2012, he also had lost gubernatorial campaigns in 2008 and 2016.

-But Walker only raised $209,000 in the first quarter of the year, and has earned the ire of North Carolina Sen. Thom Tillis.
+But Walker only raised $209,000 in the first quarter of the year — after raising close to $370,000 in December — and has earned the ire of North Carolina Sen. Thom Tillis.

 Tillis told CNN that McCrory has “good name ID” and a “generally good reputation” from his time in office.
 He called Budd a “very confident” friend whose candidacy would make it a “competitive race.”
 But he had no such kind words for Walker.